About plans

 Repeat for each feature you want to add to the plan.
 Then repeat this procedure for each plan.

-If you are successfully connected to Stripe and the plan/feature is part of a published plan, it will show as price synced.
-Otherwise the feature will show as price not synced.
+If you are connected to Stripe and the plan or feature is part of a published plan, it will show as price synced.
+Otherwise, it will show as price not synced.